FelipeRego/FelipeRego.github.io/about.md

 As an independent data science partner, I help teams build, manage and enhance their data science and visualisation solutions in a strategically-aligned, commercially-oriented and customer-centred way.

-With an extensive industry experience as well as a deep, technical analytical expertise, I am often required by marketing, sales, finance, technology and strategy teams to provide support and to deliver robust analytics-driven solutions that are easy to use, undestand and implement.
+With an extensive industry experience as well as a deep, technical analytical expertise, I am often required by marketing, sales, finance, technology and strategy teams to provide support and to deliver robust analytics-driven solutions that are easy to use, understand and implement.

 I specialise in: